 The COVID pandemic has laid bare the care crisis in this country.
 And nowhere is that clearer than in the need workers and families have for paid leave when they are sick or need to care for others—it is an urgent matter of gender equity, racial justice, and public health.
-We urgently need your help to ensure that paid leave is part of the emergency package making its way through Congress right now.
+We urgently need to ensure that paid leave is part of COVID-19 relief efforts.

 We are pleased that President Biden announced his support for not only reinstating federal emergency paid leave, but expanding this critical protection to cover all workers.
 Now, it is time for Congress to act without delay to listen to workers across the country to guarantee paid leave for all.